Versatile fidelity estimation with confidence

 \paragraph{Entanglement witnesses} The minimax method introduced above is not limited to estimating fidelity, but can be applied to arbitrary observables.
 For example, it is often desirable to estimate the expectation value of an entanglement witness to determine if a (pure or mixed) state is entangled.
 Consider a Werner state $\rho_{\text{Werner}} = p \frac{\id + \textsc{swap}}{d(d + 1)} + (1{-}p) \frac{\id - \textsc{swap}}{d(d - 1)}$, which is a bipartite state, characterized by a parameter $p \in [0, 1]$ and is entangled for $p < 0.5$~\cite{chruscinski2014entanglement}.
 The $\textsc{swap}$ operator is an entanglement witness for Werner states~\cite{chruscinski2014entanglement}, but often not easy to measure in practice.
 For the sake of demonstration, we consider a 2-qubit Werner state with $p = 0.25$ as the target state, and apply $10\%$ depolarizing noise to obtain the actual state, resulting in a true expectation value of $\tr(\textsc{swap}\cdot \sigma) = -0.4$.
 We perform $3$ Pauli measurements, with $100$ repetitions each, and obtain an estimate of $-0.28$ with a risk of $0.23$.
 Note that while this risk is quite large, it is guaranteed to be correct.
 Since $-0.28 + 0.23 < 0$, we can certify with $95\%$ confidence that the state is entangled.

 \paragraph{Computational efficiency} One of the main challenges of the minimax method is computing the estimator efficiently in large dimensions for arbitrary target states and POVMs.
 Because we need to perform optimization in such situations, quantifying the computational resources required becomes important.
 We summarize the time and memory consumed to build the estimator for a random target state and a GHZ state in Tab.~\ref{tab:JNprofiling}.
 Changing the number of repetitions results in negligible overhead.
 Although the computational time grows exponentially with qubit number (as does the size of the system and number of measurements), structured states give significant improvements.
 Note that the estimator needs to be constructed only once for a specified measurement scheme and target state.
 Once the estimator is built, we can give fidelity estimates from raw data almost instantaneously.
+This is in contrast to methods such as MLE, which incur high computational cost for every evaluation on the data.

 We note that it is possible to simplify the optimization problem depending on the target state and the measurement scheme.
 For example, we reduce the problem of constructing an estimator for stabilizer states (when measuring random elements of the stabilizer group) to a two-dimensional optimization problem, irrespective of the stabilizer state or the dimension.
 The resulting algorithm is both time and memory efficient for any number of qubits.
 The same efficient algorithm can be used for arbitrary target state with a randomized Pauli measurement scheme that we introduce in section II.E of Ref.~\cite{PRA}.
 However, as in DFE, computing the weights of the different measurements can be cumbersome for complicated states.